FurCoder/furry-event-china/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Contribute

 If you would like to contribute to this project, there are many tasks waiting to be claimed on our board.
-Choose one that you are satisfied with and then open a PR!
+Choose one that interests you and then open a PR!

 ## Learn More

 To learn more about Next.js, take a look at the following resources: